Lane Kenworthy, The Good Society

 I focus on the world’s rich longstanding-democratic nations, with a particular emphasis on the United States.
 Most of the people in the world live elsewhere, and they tend to be less affluent, less secure, and less happy.
 They therefore deserve greater attention from scientists.
 Yet figuring out what works in a context of affluence and stable democracy holds lessons not just for the 20 or so countries that I concentrate on, but also for nations that will sooner or later join this group.

 I emphasize the United States for three reasons.
 It’s my country.
-It’s by far the largest of the rich democratic nations, with about one-third of their total population.
-And it is, in some respects, the country with the longest road to travel to reach the good society.
+It’s by far the largest of the affluent democratic nations, with about one-third of their total population.
+And it is, in some respects, the rich democracy that has the longest road to travel to reach the good society.
 America has some outstanding features, but it also has no small number of shortcomings.

 As the chapter list suggests, the book covers a lot of ground.
 You can, however, read as little or as much as you like.
 Each chapter is intended to stand on its own, to be digestible without having read any of the others.